Terms and Conditions

 10. Limitation of Liability

-10.1 Except as may be implied by law where the Client is dealing as a Consumer, in the event of any breach of these Terms and Conditions by Public Policy Projects the remedies of the Client shall be limited to damages which shall in no circumstances exceed the price of Public Policy Projects professional indemnity insurance and Public Policy Projects shall under no circumstances be liable for any indirect, incidental or consequential loss or damage whatsoever.
+10.1 Except as may be implied by law where the Client is dealing as a Consumer, in the event of any breach of these Terms and Conditions by Public Policy Projects the remedies of the Client shall be limited to damages which shall in no circumstances exceed the value of Public Policy Projects professional indemnity insurance and Public Policy Projects shall under no circumstances be liable for any indirect, incidental or consequential loss or damage whatsoever.

 10.2 No waiver by Public Policy Projects or the client (whether express or implied) in enforcing any of its rights under this agreement shall prejudice its rights to do so in the future.